 Downtown Toronto’s biggest and best-known brewery, Steam Whistle Brewing is located in a historic roundhouse at the foot of the CN Tower.
-The always-popular $10, 30-minute tour incorporates elements of Toronto history and begins and ends with a tasting of the brewery’s sole brand, a sharply malty and refreshing lager called—you guessed it—Steam Whistle.
+Make sure to have a tasting of the brewery’s sole brand, a sharply malty and refreshing lager called—you guessed it—Steam Whistle.
 255 Bremner Boulevard.

 Granite Brewery and Restaurant